confluentinc/event-streaming-patterns/pattern-template.md

 # Pattern Name
+TODO: Short (2 sentence max) description that describes the pattern generally.
+Consider explaining situations in which the pattern might be applied.

 ## Problem
-text
+TODO: Technology agnostic English explanation of the problem

-## Solution Pattern
+## Solution
-* diagram
-* text
+TODO: Provide a technology agnostic diagram and supporting text explaining the pattern's implementation (placing the diagram first).

-## Example Implementation
+## Implementation
-TODO: code example, ksqlDB preferred.
-Not every pattern will have code.
+TODO: Technology specific code example, ksqlDB preferred.
+(Not every pattern will have code)

 ## Considerations
-TODO: optional section, not all patterns have/need this
+TODO: Technology specific reflection on implmenting the pattern 'in the real world'.

 ## References
+* TODO: Reference link to the EIP pattern as citation
+* TODO: pointers to related patterns?
 * TODO: pointers to external material?
-* TODO: pointers to related patterns?